infoatgodreams/GoDreams-Repository/Roll Ups/Child Development/Child Development.md

 - Nevertheless, it can be concluded that increasing the time spent on exercise in school at the cost of academic lessons does not negatively impact children’s cognitive performance
 - The vast majority of studies that examined the long-term effects of exercise on cognitive performance of children have implemented extensive exercise interventions with durations of 30–60 min per session, mostly delivered three to five times a week.
 These studies are simply impractical in the context of institutions
 -  A study examined high intensity aerobic exercises or (2) high intensity combined aerobic and strength exercises were implemented three times per week in 14–16 years old adolescents.
 The exercise bouts were implemented once a week during recess and twice a week as part of the regular physical education (PE) classes.
 The authors found no significant differences in executive functioning between the intervention groups and the control group that followed the regular PE classes

+## Trauma-based interventions
+- Children in care are likely to have experienced a complex mix of neglect, trauma and adversity.
+There is an urgent need to develop tailored interventions for the difficulties faced by these children.
+-  In the meantime, all children in care should be offered interventions based on the best current evidence, and that target trauma symptoms and cognitive skills.

+### Targeted strategies include:
+-   Trauma-Focused CBT
+		- At present, Trauma-Focused CBT is the approach that has most empirical support This trauma-specific intervention has also been shown to improve broad aspects of executive functioning such as cognitive skills and emotional regulation
+		- Therefore, until more tailored interventions are developed for the complex needs of children in care, trauma-specific therapy should be offered as part of the support plan for children who have been exposed to traumatic events
+-   Dialectical Behaviour Therapy
+-   interventions that focus on the development of specific cognitive skills

 ## Successful interventions include one or many of the following components: